yeyuxmf/auto_tooth_arrangement/README.md

 3.This code is only for Model 1 and does not consider missing teeth.
 Reference paper for missing teeth, valid.

-4.It does not involve the inevitable core technology in dental alignment.
+4.It does not involve the inevitable core technology in dental alignment.However, it is for academic research only and may not be used for commercial purposes without permission.

 # Reference: